apache/beam/website/www/site/content/en/blog/scaling-streaming-workload.md

     src="/images/blog/scaling-streaming-workload/0-intro.png"
     alt="Streaming Processing">

-Scaling a streaming workload is critical for ensuring that a pipeline can handle large amounts of data being processed, while minimizing latency and executing efficiently.
+Scaling a streaming workload is critical for ensuring that a pipeline can process large amounts of data while also minimizing latency and executing efficiently.
 Without proper scaling, a pipeline may experience performance issues or even fail entirely, delaying the time to insights for the business.

 Given the Apache Beam support for the sources and sinks needed by the workload, developing a streaming pipeline can be easy.
 You can focus on the processing (transformations, enrichments, or aggregations) and on setting the right configurations for each case.

 However, you need to identify the key performance bottlenecks and make sure that the pipeline has the resources it needs to handle the load efficiently.
 This can involve right-sizing the number of workers, understanding the settings needed for the source and sinks of the pipeline, optimizing the processing logic, and even determining the transport formats.

-This article aims to illustrate how to manage the problem of scaling and optimizing a streaming workload developed in Apache Beam and run on Google Cloud using Dataflow.
+This article illustrates how to manage the problem of scaling and optimizing a streaming workload developed in Apache Beam and run on Google Cloud using Dataflow.
 The goal is to reach one million events per second, while also minimizing latency and resource use during execution.
 The workload uses Pub/Sub as the streaming source and BigQuery as the sink.
-We plan to describe the reasoning behind the configuration settings and code changes we used to help the workload achieve the desired scale and beyond.
+We describe the reasoning behind the configuration settings and code changes we used to help the workload achieve the desired scale and beyond.

-Finally, it is worth mentioning that the progression described in this article maps to the evolution of a real-life workload, with simplifications.
+The progression described in this article maps to the evolution of a real-life workload, with simplifications.
 After the initial business requirements for the pipeline were achieved, the focus shifted to optimizing the performance and reducing the resources needed for the pipeline execution.

 ## Execution setup

 For this article, we created a test suite that creates the necessary components for the pipelines to execute.
 You can find the code in [this Github repository](https://github.com/prodriguezdefino/apache-beam-streaming-tests).
-You can find the subsequent changes that are introduced on every run  [in the https://github.com/prodriguezdefino/apache-beam-streaming-tests/tree/main/scaling-streaming-workload-blog folder](https://github.com/prodriguezdefino/apache-beam-streaming-tests/tree/main/scaling-streaming-workload-blog) as scripts that can be run to achieve similar results.
+You can find the subsequent changes that are introduced on every run  in the [`https://github.com/prodriguezdefino/apache-beam-streaming-tests/tree/main/scaling-streaming-workload-blog`](https://github.com/prodriguezdefino/apache-beam-streaming-tests/tree/main/scaling-streaming-workload-blog) folder as scripts that you can run to achieve similar results.

 All of the execution scripts can also execute a Terraform-based automation to create a Pub/Sub topic and subscription as well as a BigQuery dataset and table to run the workload.
 Also, it launches two pipelines: one data generation pipeline that pushes events to the Pub/Sub topic, and an ingestion pipeline that demonstrates the potential improvement points.